 - Sore throat and swollen tonsils (tonsillopharyngitis).
 Early research suggests that taking a combination of chanca piedra and black seed by mouth for 7 days relieves pain in people with sore throat and swollen tonsils.

 - Digestive problems including intestinal gas and diarrhea.

 - Boosting the immune system.

 - Cancer prevention.

 BLACK SEED Side Effects & Safety

 Special Precautions & Warnings:Pregnancy and breast-feeding: Black seed seems to be safe in food amounts during pregnancy.
-But taking larger medicinal amounts is UNSAFE.
+But taking larger medicinal amounts is LIKELY UNSAFE.
 Black seed can slow down or stop the uterus from contracting.

 Not much is known about the safety of using black seed during breast-feeding.
 Stay on the safe side and avoid use.